Flyaway Friday: Getting To Know The Japanese Better

 A: National Language of Japan is Japanese ( Nihongo – 日本語, Nihon + go is Japan + Language ).
 Japanese makes extensive use of Chinese characters, also called kanji (漢字), in its writing system.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 7 1
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 7 1

 Along with kanji, the Japanese writing system primarily uses two syllabic (or moraic) scripts, hiragana (ひらがな or 平仮名) and katakana (カタカナ or 片仮名).
 Latin script is used in a limited fashion, such as for imported acronyms, and the numeral system uses mostly Arabic numerals alongside traditional Chinese numerals.